Meet Our Team

 Director of Professional Development

 Kristin is the director of professional development for the P-20 Center.
-She supports interdisciplinary STEAM education through annual events such as edcamp Northern Illinois and the STEAMing it Up! conference, as well as ongoing professional development opportunities throughout the state.
+She leads efforts to support interdisciplinary STEAM education and technology integration through regional and statewide professional development programs and annual events such as the STEAMing It Up Conference.
 Kristin also works with state partners to support educators as they use data, technology and open educational resources to support student success.
 For over 15 years, Kristin has enjoyed helping in-service and pre-service teachers become fearless with technology while they explore innovative ways to impact student learning.
 She is a former industrial engineer with a M.S. in engineering and an Ed.D. in instructional technology from NIU.